nerissa29/reading-notes/class3-02.md

 <img width="865" alt="image" src="https://user-images.githubusercontent.com/113204667/208099384-e11b6c08-031a-499a-803f-68ef43366bd4.png">

-Important takeawy is, supplying a directory is same as supplying a path.
+An important takeaway is, supplying a directory is the same as supplying a path.
 More examples of "how we can supply a directory to be created[^5]":

 - mkdir ~/linuxSamples/dir2
 - mkdir ../dir1